 We drove to Manila from Delhi, all in one go, leaving early morning and arriving late at night, not because it’s that far, but because it’s India, and especially in that area roads are not exactly highways.
 As a matter of fact, the further we drove up, the higher the cliff became, the more narrow the roads were (or at least appeared to me), and the closer we were passing along the edge.

-I unconsciously grabbed the handle on the higher side of my door with both hands, and my friend, who was driving, asked me somehow astonished: “Are you scared?!”
+I unconsciously grabbed the handle on the higher side of my door with both hands, and my driver asked me somehow astonished: “Are you scared?!”
 “Who, me?!” came my prompt reply, “of course not!”
 Thank God, the night came, so at least I was not able to look out of my window.
 It’s all part of the adventure, right?
 I have to say that my friend’s tales around the temples built in remembrance of the vehicles crashed down the cliffs, didn’t help.

 Despite being very late at night, my friend announced that the morning after we were supposed to get up early in order to see the sunrise: “Tomorrow I’ll show you the paradise” he promised.
 The day after, I woke up on time for the sunrise, he didn’t.
 Ok, after some 1o hours of uninterrupted drive the day before, he was excused.

 So on my first day in Manila, I witnessed the paradise by myself, and that made it no less dreamy.
 Overlooking a blanket of soft, white, immaculate clouds with the Himalayas peeping from time to time out of the morning maze almost as if to say “You found me, so what?”, did look otherworldly.

 When, hours later, my driver “hastily” looked for me worried for having missed the sunrise, he was very pleased to see I hadn’t, and thoroughly enjoyed how I had captured “his paradise”.